Premenstrual syndrome

 Complimentary therapies and dietary supplements

-Complimentary therapies and dietary supplements may help with PMS, but the evidence of their effectiveness is limited.
+Complimentary therapies and dietary supplements may help with PMS, but theres not much evidence that they work.

 • acupuncture